Video shows motorists come under fire from New Mexico gunman and how police took down the shooter

 The victims are not seen in the videos released Thursday.
 Farmington police also did not immediately release video the chief said Wednesday shows the shooter walking through the neighborhood.

-Police say the shooter purchased his assault-style weapon in November, about a month after his 18th birthday.
+Police said the shooter purchased his assault weapon in November, about a month after his 18th birthday.
 He started the rampage by firing his rifle indiscriminately from his yard, Hebbe said Wednesday.

-Wilson then dropped his AR-15-style rifle and continued his violent tear, walking through the neighborhood and shooting houses and cars at random with two pistols, police said.
+Wilson then dropped his AR-15 rifle and continued his violent tear, walking through the neighborhood and shooting houses and cars at random with two pistols, police said.

 Farmington is far from alone as a city now grappling with the horror of a mass shooting.
 In just the first five months of this year, US communities have suffered at least 227 mass shootings, with at least four victims shot in each incident.